Skip to content

 There may be additional documents relevant to your circumstances that haven’t been listed here.
 If you’re unsure which documents to bring, speak to your defense lawyer before your probation meeting.

-This first interaction with your probation officer is vitally important in establishing a positive relationship and an open line of communication.
+This first interaction with your probation officer is vitally important to establish a positive relationship and an open line of communication.

 Introduction and Overview